-(Unit: The ousand Baht) 1 Investment Joint venture Nature of business Shareholdin g percentage Financial statements in which the equity method is applied financial n which cost s applied - 31 December 2019 31 December 2018 31 December 2018 31 December 2019 31 December 2018 Siam Gateway Company Limited Distribution and packing services through export channels Percent Percent 49 3,219 6,125 Total 3,219 6,125
+Investment Joint venture Nature of business Shareholding percentage Financial statements in which the equity method is applied Separate financial statements in which the cost method is applied 31 December 2018 31 December 2017 31 December 2018 31 December 2017 31 December 2018 31 December 2017 (%) (%) Siam Gateway Company Limited Distribution and packing services through export channels 49 141 3,219 6,125 Total 3,219 6,125

-On 26 April 2018, the Meeting of the Board of Directors of the Company No. 3/2561 passed a resolution to approve in principle for the Company to have a joint investment with NPPG (Thailand) Public Company Limited to establish a limited company "Siam Gateway Company Limited" in Thailand to engage in packing and distribution of beverages, with an initial registered share capital of Baht 50 million.
+On 26 April 2018, the Meeting of the Board of Directors of the Company No. 3/2561 passed a resolution to approve in principle for the Company to have a joint venture with NPPG (Thailand) Public Company Limited to establish a limited company "Siam Gateway Company Limited" in Thailand to engage in packing and distribution of beverages, with an initial registered share capital of Baht 50 million.
 On 30 May 2018, Siam Gateway Company Limited registered its establishment with the Ministry of Commerce and called up share capital at 25 percent of the registered share capital or equivalent to Baht 12.5 million.
 The Company paid for its investment of Baht 6.4 million or equivalent to 51 percent of the paid-up share capital.

 On 7 August 2018, the Meeting of the Board of Directors of Siam Gateway Company Limited passed a resolution to change the shareholding structure, in which the Company reduced its shareholding from 51 percent to 49 percent of the registered share capital, and NPPG (Thailand) Public Company Limited holds 49 percent, with 2 percent being held by an individual.
 On 18 October 2018, Siam Gateway Company Limited registered with the Ministry of Commerce for the change of its shareholding structure.
-As the business operation of Siam Gateway Company Limited was not as initially planned, the Company therefore considered recording an allowance for impairment loss on investment of Baht 5.3 million in the second guarter of 2019.